 5.2 For customers who already have a business relationship with us, we deliver on account by sending an invoice, provided the customer is creditworthy.

 5.3 For orders by customers whose business is based abroad, or when there is reason to expect some risk that the customer may fail to pay, we always reserve the right to send the goods only after receiving the purchase price plus shipping costs or against credit card or PayPal.

 5.4 Invoices are payable within 14 days from receipt of the invoice, without deductions.
 Any special terms, in particular a cash discount, shall require a separate agreement.
 Payments shall be made into our bank account free of transaction charges.
 Payments are only deemed to have been made when we are able to freely dispose of them at our bank.
-We only accept cheques and bills of exchange on account of payment; any bank charges shall be borne by the customer.
-These shall be due immediately.

 5.5 If the customer is late in paying, we shall charge interest on arrears at the level of 8 percent over the basic rate of interest, but in any case at least 10%.